Have a Plan

 Other Types of Kids Furniture

-Dressers come in a wide range of types and styles.
+Kids dressers are available in a wide range of types and styles.
 A single dresser generally has one column of drawers while a double dresser has two.
 A door dresser has a combination of drawers and a cabinet area behind the door.
 Depending on the manufacturer, a dresser can have any number of drawers of the same or varying sizes.
 Before making a final selection, consider the following: what the dresser will be mostly used for (clothes, accessories, etc), available floor space and if it will blend with the existing décor.

 When they’re younger, they’ll need someplace to draw and color; when they’re older, a place to write or do homework.
 Desks for children come in a variety of styles and colors with a number of different features and/or configurations.
-A writing desk or activity table would be an ideal choice for younger children while a computer desk or a workstation would be a multi-functional choice for older aged students.
+A writing desk or activity table would be an ideal choice for younger children while a computer desk or a workstation would be a multi-functional choice suitable for older students.

-Even if they don’t seem to read as much as you would like them too, bookcases are a great addition to a child’s room.
+Even if they don’t seem to read as much as you would like them too, kids bookcases are a great addition to a child’s room.
 Not only are they designed to house books, but they are an ideal way to help create a clutter-free environment by giving your child someplace to display or store their trophies, collectibles and other precious belongings.

 A changing table is designed to safely hold your baby while you change them.
 On average, a parent will change a young tot anywhere from 10 to 15 times a day for roughly a year and a half, so it’s good to have a place where you can do that comfortably, while having everything you need close at hand.
-A changing table can be configured any number of ways: a table top and drawers, a table top with drawers and shelves, a table top and cubbies.
+A baby changing table can be configured any number of ways: a table top and drawers, a table top with drawers and shelves, a table top and cubbies.
 Some changing table models have removable tops, allowing you to use it for a dresser or storage cabinet when your baby no longer needs it.

-It might seem like a battle you will never win, but when planning a child’s room don’t forget to include storage bins or an easy-to-use closet organizer.
+It might seem like a battle you will never win, but when planning a kid’s room don’t forget to include storage bins or an easy-to-use closet organizer.
 A storage bench gives you the best of both worlds; bins for storing away toys and other items, as well as a place to sit when putting on shoes or when curled up with a book.
 They can come in a variety of themes and colors.